mlarios7512/Custom-Pomodoro/README.md

 *Disclaimer: A stable Android release is currently unavailable.
 A glitch currently causes the "release" version to break on Android devices.
 (This is a bug on the framework's behalf.
 Also potentially responsible for crashing Android emulators on "release" mode.)
 Development will be kept with Android in mind should the issue be resolved.

-**For cloning the project:** A `Properties` directory which contains `launchSettings.json` is currently missing from the online repo (but is essential for functionality).
+**For cloning the project:** A `Properties` directory containing `launchSettings.json` is missing from the online repo (but essential for functionality).
 After cloning, create a`Properties` directory within the project.
 From a template MAUI-Blazor hybrid project, any default `launchSettings.json` can be copied into the recently created `Properties` directory to make this project functional.

 <br>